ImBearChild/tarpitd.py/docs/getting-started.md

 * You can customize the bind addresses (host and port), rate limits, client examination, and maximum connection limits individually.
 * The global [logging] section allows you to log connection details for future analysis.

 Save it to `conf.toml`.
 And run tarpitd.py with it.

 ```
-tarpitd.py -c ./conf.toml
+tarpitd.py serve -c ./conf.toml
 ```